This post was published in Doors & Hardware

 Usable doors are doors within the interior of the dwelling unit, as well as secondary exterior doors to decks, patios, or balconies.
 These doors are subject to less stringent requirements, but must provide at least 32 inches (nominal) clear opening width and have a low threshold or no threshold.
 Hardware for sliding doors should be exposed and usable from both sides of the door.

 The International Building Code reflects the Fair Housing Act requirements, by stating in Chapter 11 that some units must be Accessible or Type A units (quantity varies by occupancy type), and most of the other units must be Type B units.
 With regard to the dwelling unit entrance door hardware, the requirements for Accessible, Type A, and Type B units are the same – they must be operable with no tight grasping, pinching, or twisting of the wrist.
 The IBC references ICC A117.1 for the detailed requirements that apply to these units.

 According to ICC A117.1 – Accessible and Usable Buildings and Facilities (2009 and 2017 editions):

-- Accessible (fully accessible) and Type A (easily adaptable) units are required to have doors and hardware that meet the requirements of Section 404, at the primary entrance door and all other doors intended for user passage.
+- Accessible (fully accessible) and Type A (easily adaptable) units are required to have doors and hardware that meet the requirements of Section 404, at the primary entrance door and other doors intended for user passage (refer to the standard for exceptions).

 - Type B (partially adaptable) units are required to have doors and hardware that meet the requirements of section 404 on the primary entrance door.
 Other doors intended for user passage must have a clear opening width of at least 31 3/4 inches, and thresholds must comply with Section 303.